vaskardahal/aws-data-engineer-associate/Storage/DynamoDB.md

 # Amazon DynamoDB

 * Fully managed NoSQL Database Service that provides fast and predictable performance with seamless scalability.
+* Supports both key-value pairs, as well as document data like JSON, HTML & XML.
+* Allows to easily adapt the tables as the requirements change.
+* But as a trade-off to maintaining this flexibility, it has to sacrifice the ability to perform joins and analytical queries.
+* Also, access patterns must be known ahead of table creation.
 * Offers Encryption-at-rest that helps to protect sensitive data.
+* Use cases:
+	* Media and Metadata stores.
+	* Online Transaction Processing (OLTP) workloads: Retail and Shopping experiences - applications experiencing high traffic, especially during peak times (such as sale events, holidays).
+	* Large scale gaming platforms: High throughput traffic with massive amount of data payload.
+	* Data with hierarchical structure: Employee tables, department structures, organizational charts.
+	* Fluctuating workloads: Autoscaling features makes it great for applications whose database workload varies significantly by time of day.
+For example, social media users that have varying user activity levels throughout the day or e-commerce sites with flash sales.
+	* Low-latency applications: Mission-critical applications that can't afford downtime.
+DynamoDB is designed to offer high availability and fault tolerance, making it suitable for applications that require continuous operation such as health care systems and online banking applications.

 ### Components of DynamoDB
 1. Tables, Items and Attributes: Tables are similar to other DB systems.
 DynamoDB stores data in tables, which is basically collection of data.
 Each table contains 0 or more items, which is a group of attributes which is uniquely identifiable among all other items.
 An attribute is a fundamental data element, something that does not need to be broken down any further.